Bulk billed telehealth. See a GP online

 What is included in a bulk billed consult?

 Every NewDoc bulk billed consultation includes access to the full range of GP services available via telehealth.
 There are no add-on fees or surcharges.
-Specifically, a single consultation can cover any combination of repeat or new prescriptions sent as eScripts to your phone, medical certificates for work, school, or university emailed directly to you, specialist referrals for further care, pathology referrals for blood tests and other lab work, imaging referrals for X-rays, ultrasounds, and scans, mental health assessments and support, and sexual health consultations.
+A single consultation can cover any combination of:

 Some telehealth providers in Australia charge extra for certificates, scripts, or referrals on top of the consultation fee.
 NewDoc includes all of these as part of the consultation.